Friday, October 18, 2024

 The transformation brought about after a lot of observation and step by step shaping.

-At a different session with our members getting a critical appreciation and guidance on their Casuarinas
+It was a different session with our members getting a critical appreciation and guidance on their Casuarinas

 Ram, Dr.Yogesh,George and Maria